BTCPrivateClassic/BTCPrivateClassic/.github/ISSUE_TEMPLATE/bug-report.md

 displayed on-screen when e.g. a crash occurred)

 ### The version of BTCPrivate Classic you were using:
-Run `zcashd --version` to find out
+Run `btcpcd --version` to find out

 ### Machine specs:
 - OS name + version: